Degman1/RestaurantManagementSystem/README.md

 # RestaurantManagementSystem

-A JavaScript program run with NodeJS to simulate a restaurant management system using the state, observer, and fluent design patterns along with functional programming and streamlined error handling.
+A JavaScript program [run with NodeJS, tested with JEST, managed with npm] to simulate a restaurant management system using the state, observer, and fluent design patterns along with functional programming and streamlined error handling (Promises).

 ## System Flow